5-year-old sneaks out with friend to ‘buy toys’ at night; driver rescues them from busy highway

-BOW, Washington – A Bow family is thanking a random stranger for stopping and saving their 5-year-old daughter from a midnight adventure to the market store.
+BOW, Wash. – A Washington State family is thanking a random stranger for stopping and saving their 5-year-old daughter from a midnight adventure.

 The young girl and her friend had waited until her parents had fallen asleep to sneak out.
 They had made it a quarter-mile before being stopped by Marc Breckenridge and his fiancé.